 To apply, after reading the information below, please submit an application here:

-Cultivating a staff team that embodies the diverse experiences of the greater Washington region is essential to our mission and values.
-We strongly and sincerely encourage applications from people of color/of the global majority, immigrant, bilingual, and bicultural individuals; people with disabilities; members of LGBTQIA+ and gender non-conforming communities; and people with other diverse backgrounds and lived experiences.
+Cultivating a team that embodies the diverse experiences of the Greater Washington region is essential to our mission and values.
+We strongly and sincerely encourage applications from people of color/of the global majority, immigrant, bilingual, and bicultural individuals; people with disabilities; members of LGBTQIA+ and gender nonconforming communities; and people with other diverse backgrounds and lived experiences.

 How to Apply

-- Oversee the Fund for Black-Led Change grantmaking and program portfolios for Virginia and for immigrant-focused and immigrant-serving organizations in the region supporting the strategies of movement building, systems change, narrative change, coalition building, and capacity building.
+- Oversee the grantmaking and program portfolios for Virginia and for immigrant-focused and immigrant-serving organizations in the region supporting the strategies of movement building, systems change, narrative change, coalition building, and capacity building.

-- Oversee the design and implementation of technical assistance, leadership development, convening, and advocacy efforts in partnership with grantees and allied funders to support strengthening individual immigrant-focused organizations and the ecosystem of immigrant focused organizations as a whole.
+- Contribute to the design and implementation of technical assistance, leadership development, convening, and advocacy efforts in partnership with grantees and allied funders to support strengthening individual immigrant-focused organizations and the ecosystem of immigrant focused organizations as a whole.

-- Effectively communicate and coordinate with all Community Partnerships & Strategy staff and colleagues in strategic communications, finance, operations, and grants management.
+- Effectively communicate and coordinate with all of Meyer’s Community Partnerships & Strategy staff and colleagues in strategic communications, finance, operations, and grants management.

-- Review and assesses funding requests (including budgets and financial statements) from current and prospective grantee partners.
+- Review and assess funding requests (including budgets and financial statements) from current and prospective grantee partners.

 - Provide guidance to applicants and grantees to help them strengthen their organizations and programs.